 If you want to master SMS within your business, you’ll need to know these acronyms for common features, file types, and technology terms.

 10DLC, or 10-digit long code, is a type of number that allows businesses to send a higher volume of SMS messages from a local number.
+These numbers have to be registered.

 This stands for Application Programming Interface.
 It’s part of a server that receives requests and sends responses when you interact with webpages.
 SimpleTexting’s SMS API allows you to access all our text messaging features from your own platform or application.